ppqSense/QubeDocs/docs/tutorial/tutorial.md

 !!! note "Like This"
     Put your message here

-See
+See [Admonition Plugin](https://python-markdown.github.io/extensions/admonition/) page for more examples.

 ### Autoref

-Allows you to reference headers by name without creating anchor tags ex. `[Link Description](#Autoref)` should take you to this subsection.
+Allows you to reference headers by name without creating anchor tags ex. `[Link Description](#Autoref)`.

+[Link Description](#Autoref) should take you to this subsection.

 ### Tables